 #15.
 Vintage Long Hairstyle

 Long, voluminous hair embodies the spirit of vintage glamour.
-Use a volumizing shampoo and blow-drying techniques to get your hair to look big and beautiful.
+Use a volumizing shampoo and blow-drying techniques to make your hair look big and beautiful.

 #16.
 Waterfall Curls